 You can directly connect to a Power BI Data Set from within Excel.
 Start with a brand new Excel file, go to the data menu and click on Get Data (#1 below).
 Then select From Power BI (#2 below).

 Go to Power BI Datasets (#1 below) and then select the dataset you want to use (#2 below).

 The Power BI data model gets connected to Excel and an empty shell of a pivot table appears on the worksheet.

 Create a Table that Links to Power BI

 This is where the secret sauce is.
-The easiest way to create an Excel Table linked to Power BI is to first create a pivot table.
+The easiest way to extract tabular data from Power BI by creating an Excel Table linked to Power BI is to first create a pivot table.
 Just create anything simple, like this.

 Actually, you don’t even need the years, you can just add any measure into the values section, and that’s it.

 Double click on any one of the data points in the pivot table.
 When you do this, Excel will create an Excel table showing you all the records that make up the value in the pivot table.

 This new table has an underlying connection to the Power BI Service.
 You can now delete the pivot table sheet – it is not needed anymore.